 A few years ago, Al’s friend, Mary-Lou Weisman, asked Al if she could like to write a biography of his life.
 Al, accepted on the condition that he would create the illustrations.
 In the book, which was published in 2010, half of the illustrations reflect his memories of his memories living in rural Lithuania.
-Since Al never returned to Lithuania, all of his images of life in inter-war Lithuania are unaffected by subsequent events and changes.
+Since Al never returned to Lithuania, all of his images of life in inter-war Lithuania were unaffected by subsequent events and changes.

-In 2013, Phil and Aldona Shapiro donated copies of the book to the historical museums in Zarasai and Rokiskis and the library of the U.S. Embassy.
+In 2013, Phil and Aldona Shapiro donated copies of the book to the regional historical museums in Zarasai and Rokiškis and to the library of the U.S. Embassy.
 In March 2016, the director of the Zarasai Regional Museum, Ilona Vaitkevičienė, asked Aldona if arrangements could be made to create a collection of posters of the images in the biography pertaining to Al’s childhood years in Zarasai.
-This request was presented to Remembering Litvaks, Inc., which agreed to obtain the necessary copyright approvals and sponsor the project.
+This request was presented to Remembering Litvaks, Inc., which agreed to obtain the necessary copyright approvals and to sponsor the project.

 The exhibition of his illustrations opened on September 2, 2016, the day of European Jewish Culture, at the Zarasai Regional Museum.
-For the opening of the exhibition, Al’s biographer, Mary-Lou Weisman, issued an open letter to the people of Zarasai which stated, “To me, the existence of this exhibition is a double-triumph – the re-creation by Al Jaffee through art and memory, of the rural Lithuanian town that has since been forever changed by war; and the determination of the museum director and the people of modern Zarasai and their leaders to embrace their history.
+For the opening of the exhibition, Al’s biographer, Mary-Lou Weisman, issued an open letter to the people of Zarasai which stated, “To me, the existence of this exhibition is a double-triumph – the re-creation by Al Jaffee, through art and memory, of the rural Lithuanian town that has since been forever changed by war; and the determination of the museum director and the people of modern Zarasai and their leaders to embrace their history.
 In Zarasai, the book, at last, has found its true home.”

 This drawing depicts Al Jaffee’s memory of the day in 1927 that he (standing in the cart) arrived with his mother and three younger brothers in the town square of Zarasai (then, Ežerėnai).
 Since Al had not returned to Lithuania since he left in 1933, his memory of the square was not influenced by later changes.
 In 2013, the people of Zarasai were delighted to see his images of the town from the inter-war period.